HomeSite Map

 “Paperback Writer” also has the distinction of being the only Beatles song recorded in 1966 that was performed live on stage by the group.
 Their two brief tours of the year, the last they ever made, featured the song as the next-to-last selection on their set list, no doubt because of it being their latest single at the time.

 Their international tour, which began in Munich, West Germany, commenced on June 24th, 1966.
-After continuing in Germany, playing in Essen and Hamburg, they were off to Japan and then The Philippines, where they concluded this tour on July 4th, 1966.
+After continuing in Germany, playing in Essen and Hamburg, they were off to the Nippon Budokan Hall in Japan and then The Philippines, where they concluded this tour on July 4th, 1966.

 They retained the exact same set list for their final US tour, which began on August 12th in Chicago and ended with the monumental final live performance of their career at Candlestick Park, San Francisco, on August 29th, 1966.
 Other highlights of the tour included Detroit, Cleveland, Philadelphia, Memphis, Los Angeles and a somewhat triumphant return to New York City’s Shea Stadium.